jhan1/MBTI-Personality-Prediction/README.md

 ## Instructions for how to use this repo
 ----------
 Welcome!
-In this repo, there are files pertaining to the planning, execution, and analysis of this project.
+In this repo, there are files pertaining to the execution and analysis of this project.